robkitro/accounts/README.md

 Rails with React.js front end

-An exercise in using React and Bootstrap
+An exercise in using React and Bootstrap with some simple Ruby logic

 Deployed on heroku